saluk/parchisel/readme.md

 ongoing - when loading a project, validate outputs have correct data and template values ongoing - ensure project data is saved when necessary

+TODO - move render project outputs to its own file TODO - python editor for data files
-TODO - bug - python data source returning tuple for color works when you set it but breaks the project TODO - bug: if you change data so there are less cards than an output has configured, it gives an index error rather than fixing itself
+TODO - bug: if you change data so there are less cards than an output has configured, it gives an index error rather than fixing itself
 TODO - component workflow: build components, auto configure outputs for digital/pnp TODO - command pattern for undo/redo